ten-protocol/foundation/governance-guidelines.md

 * Of the nine Directors, there should not be more than four Directors from any broad classification, based on a model of {infrastructure provider, application developer, end user, academic, market maker, exchange}.
 * Of the nine Directors, there should not be more than four Directors from any continent, based on a model of {North America, South America, Europe, Asia/Australasia}, to ensure geographic diversity.

-In any voting for Directors, candidates will be considered in order of votes received, but if a limit are reached, the candidate breaching the limit will be skipped and the selection moved to the next candidate who does not breach the limit.
+In any voting for Directors, candidates will be considered in order of votes received, but if a diversity limit are reached, the candidate breaching the limit will be skipped and the selection moved to the next candidate who does not breach the limit.
+For example, if the most-popular candidate represents a corporate group, they will occupy the first seat, and if the second-most-popular candidate represents the same corporate group, they will be skipped in favour of the third-most-popular candidate.
-[GT] I don't get this!
-Is it a lower limit?

 ### 4.5.4 Establishment of the Board
 #### 4.5.4.1 Pre-Foundation